Admission requirements

 Please note that Maastricht University can only formally apply for your visa/residence permit if you have met all admission and enrolment requirements.

 We have to send the application to the IND before 1 July if you are starting your studies in September.
-Please note: A few pre-master's and master's programmes offer a start in February.
-If you are applying to start your studies in February, we have to send the application to the IND before 1 December.
+Please note: a few pre-master and master programmes offer a start in February.
+If your study programme offers a start in February and you want to start your studies in February, we have to send the application to the IND before 1 December.
 You can find out if your study programme offers a start in February on the admission requirements web page of that programme (pre-master’s, master’s).

 Therefore, we strongly recommend that you reconsider applying for this study programme if you are not sure that you will meet the following requirements before 1 July/1 December (if applicable in your situation):